 "We felt a great disappointment, we couldn't have a worse result.
 On the other hand, accidents like the one that put Michael out of action can happen, they are part of the racing world even if they are unpredictable and unmanageable.
 There is nothing you can do about them.
 Villeneuve is leading by nine points, a few races ago it was Schumacher leading by ten points.
 The situation can always change, there are still twenty points at stake for the world championship and therefore mathematics has not yet defeated us.
 After what happened here and the week before in Austria it is useless to make predictions, anything can always happen, that we go back to the top of the world championship or that we lose it.
 We continue to work as we have always done, we are already thinking about the next race, we are committed to the maximum and we will not declare ourselves defeated until the numbers establish it".

-Returning to the incident involving the two Jordans at the start of the race, Giancarlo Fisichella did not mince his words with his teammate:
+Returning to the incident involving the two Jordans at the start of the race, Giancarlo Fisichella does not mince his words with his teammate:

 "I found myself in front of him and there was nothing I could do.
 If I had braked, the accident would have been much more serious".